cogini/logger_formatter_json/README.md

 rebar3 ct
 ```

 There are also tests written in Elixir.
-Change to the `mix_tests` directory.
+Change to the `mix_tests` directory and run:

 ```console
 mix deps.get